develprr/metamatic-framework/README.md

   }
 ```

-When you have connected a React component to MetaStore, it is important to disconnect the component from MetaStore upon unmounting it.
+When you have connected a React component to MetaStore, it is important to **disconnect** the component from MetaStore upon unmounting it.
 In React, it's not allowed to set state of an unmounted component.
-If you don't disconnect a React component from MetaStore upon unmounting the listener
+If you don't disconnect a React component from MetaStore upon unmounting, the listener
-function won't die along with the component and it will erratically try to set state of a "dead" component when it receives an event,  which will cause an error.
+function won't die along with the component but it will instead be "kicking a dead body" when it receives an event.
+And that will cause an error.

 Disconnecting a component from MetaStore upon unmounting: